myhdl/myhdl/doc/source/manual/conversion_examples.rst

 In this example, conversion of the :func:`inc_comb` function is bypassed and the user-defined code is inserted instead.
-Note that the user-defined code refers to signals and parameters in the MyHDL context by using format specifiers.
-During conversion, the appropriate hierarchical names and parameter values will be filled in.
-Note that the format specifier indicator % needs to be escaped (by doubling it) if it is required in the user-defined code.
+The user-defined code is a Python template string that can refer to signals and parameters in the MyHDL context through ``$``-based substitutions.
+During conversion, the appropriate hierarchical names and parameter values will be substitued.

 The MyHDL code contains the following assignment::